Neuro-Agility Framework

 Stress Coping Skills

-Depending on the level and duration of stress, you may release even more cortical inhibitors that may result in losing control over more brain regions, regressing from the neocortex (reasoning centers) into the limbic system and brain stem areas (emotional and survival).
+Depending on the level and duration of stress, you may release even more cortical inhibitors that result in losing control over more brain regions, regressing from the neocortex (reasoning centers) into the limbic system and brain stem areas (emotional and survival).
 The longer and more intense the stress you experience, the more you lose control.
-Continued stress thus, increases your risk for making mistakes and errors, limits your performance, memory, concentration, mental alertness, learning effectiveness, information processing abilities and brain health.
+Continued stress thus, increases your risk of making mistakes and errors, and limits your performance, memory, concentration, mental alertness, learning effectiveness, information-processing abilities, and brain health.

-It is only when you cope well with stress, and you feel positive, safe and relaxed that you access all brain regions naturally.
-Information is then processed in the brain’s reflective, cognitive prefrontal cortex and new learning is incorporated into networks of long-term, conceptual memory.
+Coping with stress, and feeling positive, safe, and relaxed helps you access all brain regions naturally.
+Information is then processed in the brain’s cognitive prefrontal cortex and new learning is incorporated into long-term, conceptual memory networks.
 This state of relaxed alertness is where you concentrate better and are mentally alert and sharp.

 Pro-active stress management skills are a conglomeration of many skills like maintaining work-life-sleep balance, developing and maintaining optimistic mindsets in stressful times, having strong social bonds with others, exercising and moving sufficiently, self-debriefing stress coping skills, healthy diet, practicing spirituality and so on.
-Pro-actively coping with stress, is not about doing one or some of these skills, but actually doing as many of them as possible most of the time.
-Contrary to popular belief, these skills are not common sense and has to be taught.
+Dealing with stress proactively is not about doing one or some of these skills, but doing as many of them as possible most of the time.
+Contrary to popular belief, these skills are not common sense.
+They have to be taught.
 If it was common sense and everybody was doing it, continued stress wouldn’t be the greatest killer in society and the no 1 cause of most illnesses.
-Developing these skills are vital, as stress is your brain’s greatest enemy.
+Developing these skills is vital, as stress is your brain’s greatest enemy.

 Sleep

-Sleep is essential for mental alertness, energy, brain health and optimum brain performance.
+Sleep is essential for mental alertness, energy, wellness, and optimum brain performance.
 When you sleep long enough and deep enough, you produce neurotransmitters that are vital for managing fatigue and maintaining health and wellness.
 Sleep helps your body to restore depleted resources and to repair damaged cells.
-It makes the mind more receptive for thinking, learning, concentration and memory.
-Dreaming helps to clear away ‘brain clutter.’
+It makes the mind more receptive to thinking, learning, concentration, and memory.
+Dreaming helps to clear away ‘brain clutter.

 Lack of sufficient sleep causes fatigue.
-You will be at risk at work, more prone to accidents, mistakes and errors and also may suffer serious health problems.
-Although each person needs a different amount of sleep, most individuals need somewhere between 7 – 9 hours sleep per night.
+You will be at risk at work, more prone to accidents, mistakes, and errors, and also may suffer serious health problems.
+Although everyone needs a different amount of sleep, most people need 7 – 9 hours per night.
 It is not just the amount of sleep you get, but also the quality that determines how rested you will be.

-Developing sound sleeping strategies to ensure you maintain quality sleeping habits in a demanding world has become an art that most people have not mastered well enough.
-In the medium to long term it will impact their health, life span, performance and happiness.
-Maintaining the discipline of good sleeping habits is not optional, but mandatory if mental alertness and safety is a requirement in your world.
+Developing sound sleep strategies to maintain quality sleeping habits in a demanding world has become an art that most people have not mastered well enough.
+It will impact their health, life span, performance, and happiness in the medium to long term.
+Maintaining the discipline of good sleeping habits is not optional, but mandatory for mental alertness and safety.

 Movement and Exercise

 If you do not exercise sufficiently, and constantly move, your brain health and performance will be compromised.
 Movement activates your brain’s thinking centers and activates all brain regions.
 It stimulates thinking and learning.
-Circulation of oxygenated blood to your brain, when you move, energizes your brain.
+Movement promotes the circulation of oxygenated blood to your brain and energizes your brain.
 Exercise helps to produce neurotransmitters that promote good feelings and health.
 Stretching promotes increased focus and concentration.

-Most people assume that if they exercise every day, it is enough, but research indicates that you should also be standing and moving throughout the day in order for your brain to really reap the benefits of movement.
+Most people assume that it is enough to exercise every day.
+Research indicates that you should also be standing and moving throughout the day for your brain to reap the benefits of movement.

-Including movement and exercise into your busy life style, as much as you possibly can, is a prerequisite for a sharp and agile brain.
+Including movement and exercise in your busy lifestyle, as much as possible, is a prerequisite for a sharp and agile brain.
 Exercise.
 Walk where you can.
 Take the stairs rather than the elevator.
 Stand during a meeting rather than sitting.
 Stand when doing computer work.

 Attitude / Mindset

-It is not only your thought patterns (neural pathways) that impact your success and performance, but also the bio-chemical response that positive or negative thoughts evoke.
+It is not only your thought patterns (neural pathways) that impact your success and performance but also the biochemical response that positive or negative thoughts evoke.
 Chemicals produced by positive thoughts and feelings complement learning and health.
-Unfortunately, chemicals produced by constant negative thoughts, feelings, stress and fatigue inhibit the effectiveness of electrical transmissions in your brain, drain your energy and may even weaken our immune system in the medium to long term.
-An optimistic, growth mindset, where a person is governed by a constructive mind, is vital for success, brain health and optimum performance.
+Unfortunately, chemicals produced by constant negative thoughts, feelings, stress, and fatigue inhibit the effectiveness of electrical transmissions in your brain, drain your energy, and may even weaken your immune system in the medium to long term.
+An optimistic, mindset and a constructive mind, are vital for success, brain health, and optimum performance.

-Contrary to popular belief, you are not born being an optimist or a pessimist.
-Optimism is a habitual, positive mindset of someone who always have hope for the future, regardless of the negative realities they may face.
+Contrary to popular belief, people are not born optimists or a pessimists.
+Optimism is a habitual, positive mindset of someone who always has hope for the future, regardless of the negative realities they may face.
 A positive mind is a mental discipline you develop and maintain.
 Your mindset is an attitude you develop and something you are responsible for.
-You should control it.
-Your mindset should never control you.
-Maintaining a positive attitude is of primary importance as it is the underlying mindset for most desired skills like creativity, problem solving and emotional intelligence.
-You can eat healthy, do your brain agility and movement exercises, but if you have a negative mind, it will still limit your brain performance profoundly.
+You are supposed to control it.
+It should not control you.
+A positive attitude is an underlying mindset for most desired skills like creativity, problem-solving, and emotional intelligence.
+A negative mind will limit your brain’s performance even if you exercise, eat healthy, and have an agile brain.

 Brain Food

-The food you eat have a direct impact on your information processing ability, emotions, health, concentration and how your brain performs.
-The energy your brain produces comes from a combination of the food you eat, the water you drink and the oxygen you inhale.
+The food you eat impacts your information-processing ability, emotions, health, concentration, and performance.
+Your brain’s energy comes from the food you eat, the water you drink, and the oxygen you inhale.

 You are what you eat.
-Eating natural and healthy brain foods compliment working faster and smarter.
-Most of nature’s produce, used in moderation and variation, will be conducive for increased mental performance.
+Eating natural and healthy brain foods compliments working faster and smarter.
+Most of nature’s produce, used in moderation and variation, will be conducive to increased mental performance.
 Unfortunately, most of man’s “quick fixes” and products like processed and fast foods are not always conducive to physical and mental performance and health in the medium to long term.
-Maintaining a healthy, brain friendly diet for people who are on the go, may be their greatest challenge, but something that significantly influence their energy, life span, well-being, performance and happiness.
+Maintaining a healthy, brain-friendly diet for people on the go, may be their greatest challenge, but something that significantly influences their energy, life span, well-being, performance, and happiness.

 Brain Ergonomics

 Your senses connect your brain to the environment in which you learn and work.
 The senses are the doors to your brain.
 You absorb information by constantly taking in sensory data as visual (see), auditory (hear), olfactory (smell), tactile (touch), and gustatory (taste) messages to the brain.
-What you see, hear, smell, taste and touch will either have a positive or negative biochemical impact on your brain.
+What you see, hear, smell, taste, and touch will have a positive or negative biochemical impact on your brain.
 Chemicals that facilitate and transmit electrical impulses between brain cells are called neurotransmitters.
-These chemicals are highly conducive to learning, memory, concentration and health and are produced when you work in a humanized environment which resembles natural colors, sounds, textures and smells.
+These chemicals are highly conducive to learning, memory, concentration, and health and are produced when you work in a humanized environment that resembles natural colors, sounds, textures, and smells.

-Brain ergonomics is about how the physical environment in which you learn, think and work, is brain friendly (humanized) or not.
-For optimized performance, the physical environments in which you live and work should be as humanized and natural as possible in order for it to be conducive for learning and thinking.
+Brain ergonomics is about the conduciveness of the physical environment in which you learn, think, and work for your brain.
+For optimized performance, the physical environments in which you live and work should be as humanized and natural as possible to be conducive to learning and thinking.

 Cognitive Skills

 Except for regulating bodily functions, learning and thinking are the primary functions of your brain.
-You are born with unique learning and thinking potential, but need to develop appropriate cognitive skills that are aligned with your unique neuro-design in order to be good at creativity, analytical thinking and complex problem solving.
+You are born with unique learning and thinking potential but you have to develop appropriate cognitive skills aligned with your unique neuro-design to be good at creativity, analytical thinking, and complex problem-solving.

-In order to optimize your brain performance, you also need to learn mental skills required to survive and thrive.
-Skills like advanced visual processing skills to read faster and process volumes of information effectively, how to reduce volumes of information (data) to meaningful content, complex problem solving skills, critical thinking skills, creativity, emotional intelligence, judgement and decision making and cognitive flexibility will be a necessity to thrive today and in the future.
+To optimize your brain performance, learn the mental skills required to survive and thrive.
+Skills like advanced visual processing skills to read faster and process volumes of information effectively, how to reduce volumes of information (data) to meaningful content, complex problem-solving skills, critical thinking skills, creativity, emotional intelligence, judgment and decision making and cognitive flexibility will be a necessity to thrive today and in the future.

 You can’t improve what you can’t measure.
-For you to have a fast, focused and flexible mind, it is mandatory that you need accurate understanding of the factors that make up your neurological design and learn appropriate skills to optimize the drivers that impact your brain performance.
-The Neuro Agility Profile® (NAP™) is the most comprehensive, multi-dimensional assessment you can use to measure and optimize your neuro-design and the drivers that impact your brain health and performance.
+To have a fast, focused, and flexible mind, you need to understand the factors that make up your neurological design and learn appropriate skills to optimize the drivers that impact your brain performance.
+The Neuro Agility Profile® (NAP™) is the most comprehensive, multi-dimensional assessment to measure and optimize your neuro-design and the drivers that optimize your brain health and performance.

 Go ahead.
-Invest into the greatest asset you have – YOUR BRAIN!
+Invest in the greatest asset you have – YOUR BRAIN!

 written by: Dr. André Vermeulen